weiawesome/hardhat_tutorial/README.md

 ```

 ## Contract - Election
-### Main function
+### Main Function
-> Deployer can hold an election set the basic asset, vote time and vote tallying time.
+> The deployer can initiate an election, setting the fundamental parameters such as the basic asset, the duration for voting, and the time for tallying the votes.

-* **Before the voting**

-> Anyone can register to be a candidate and need to pay margin deposit.
 >
-> Candidate can edit the information(name, manifesto...).
+> Additionally, the deployer can define a minimum vote threshold, and candidates need to accumulate votes exceeding this threshold to have their margin deposit refunded.

+* **Before the Voting**

+> Any individual can register as a candidate, which requires a margin deposit.
+Candidates also have the ability to modify their information, including their name and manifesto.

-* **In the voting**
+* **During the Voting**

-> Anyone can vote a candidate onetime.
+> Any participant can cast one vote for a candidate, and all votes carry equal weight.

+* **Vote Tallying**

+> The election results will be revealed after the voting period.
 >
-> Anyone's vote is all equal.

-* **In the vote tallying**

-> It will reveal the result of election.
+> If a candidate accumulates a vote count exceeding the set minimum threshold, the contract will refund their margin deposit.

+* **Administrative Control**

+> The contract includes an administrative feature where a designated admin, in addition to the deployer, can manage the contract.
 >
-> If the candidate's vote number is higher than mini vote number, the contract will return their margin deposit.
+> The admin has the authority to pause the contract's functionality.
+This feature is crucial in cases where potential vulnerabilities or issues in the contract are identified, allowing for the contract's operations to be halted to prevent further complications.

-* **Any Time**
+* **Anytime Access**

-> Anyone can get all the candidates' information(address, name, manifesto...).
+> Any user can access the information of all the candidates, including their addresses, names, and manifestos.
 >
-> Can search by name, address to get specific candidate's information.
+> It is also possible to search for specific candidate information by name or address.

 ### How to deploy
 ```shell